OpaxIV/drm_in_games/disasm_vm_obfuscators/analysis.md

 - VM entry
 - VM exit
 - Dispatcher
+- Locate the bytecode
-- Handlers
+- Handlers (at least some)
+- Functionality of rdx and rcx
   - Register used as Virtual Stack Pointer (OR)
   - Register used as Virtual Instrucion Pointer (OR)
 - ...
 <img src="https://github.com/OpaxIV/hslu_secproj/assets/93701325/55528869-41ab-4306-8412-19926d8b745e" width="600">